 Several boats here are resting in the ground to be secure in the event of a direct cyclone hit as they had last season.
 A hole is dug and lined with tires for protection and the boat is lowered down into the hole.
 Some older boats appear sadly to have been resting for a very long time, as though floating in dirt.

 We've been checking the news online hoping for some positive news about our lost friends on the historic SV Niña.
-They left Opua New Zealand just before we did and are seriously overdue, and by officials, are presumed lost.
+They left Opua New Zealand heading for Australia (just before we left NZ heading for Fiji) and are seriously overdue, and by officials, are presumed lost.
 They have long since called off the search.
 We're hoping to one day read about discovering the 7 missing persons in their life raft, floating along...stranger things have happened and our prayers go out.